 - Trend Indicators

-– Explaining what trading indicators are, where to find them, and their benefits when trading Forex market based on technical analysis.
+– Explains what trading indicators are; where to find them; and their benefits when trading Forex market based on technical analysis.

-– Discussing what oscillators are, what are the differences between an oscillator and a trend indicator, and what are the most representative indicators that fit into this category.
+– Discusses what oscillators are; the differences between an oscillator and a trend indicator; and the most representative indicators that fit into this category.

 - Central Banks

-– What is the role of a central bank in Forex trading, why the market is moving aggressively when monetary policy is set and what information to look for when the central bank is deciding over its policy.
+– The role of a central bank in Forex trading; why the market moves aggressively when monetary policy is set; and what information to look for when the central bank is deciding on its policy.

 - Technical Analysis – Support and Resistance Areas

-– Defining what support and resistance areas are, how to find them using technical analysis and why traders are looking to buy into support and sell into resistance.
+– Defines what support and resistance areas are; how to find them using technical analysis; and why traders look to buy into support and sell into resistance.